kohana/core/guide/kohana/tutorials/error-pages.md

 ## 4. Handling 3rd Party Modules.

-Some Kohana modules will make calls to `Kohana::exception_handler`.
+Some Kohana modules will make calls to `Kohana_exception::handler`.
 We can redirect calls made to it by extending the Kohana class and passing the exception to our handler.

 	<?php defined('SYSPATH') or die('No direct script access.');